jinlab-washu/Jin-lab.manual/downstream_variant_analysis/plot_reads.md

     chr4:80000
     chr4:457832

-2. Create a `samples.txt` file with each sample on a new line.
+2. Create a `samples.txt` file with each sample's `.bam or .cram` file on a new line.

     Example samples.txt:
-    Sample1
+    path/Sample1.cram
-    Sample2
+    path/Sample2.cram
-    Sample3
+    path/Sample3.cram

-3. Submit an interactive job to run the plot_reads docker image:
+3. Submit an interactive job on a compute node to run plot_reads:

     Compute0: